How to keep your animals safe during emergencies and disasters

 - In a flood, move pets to high ground with adequate natural feed.
 Additional feed may be required for stock stranded for extended periods.

-- In a severe storm (including hail) or a cyclone, place pets under solid cover (e.g. sturdy barn / shed or covered pen).
+- In a severe storm (including hail) or a cyclone, place pets under solid cover (for example: a sturdy barn / shed or covered pen).

 - Do not shut horses in stables or small fenced yards.
 Sand arenas, grazed down paddocks or similar bare areas are best.